-Cross-border Family Mediators is a Network which assembles family mediators worldwide who were trained to deal with cross-border family conflicts.
+Cross-Border Family Mediators (CBFM) is a network of family mediators worldwide who are trained specifically to deal with cross-border family conflicts, including international parental child abduction.

 For the German version please click here.